- Mental Health

 We may rationalize how we are "just being concerned citizens wanting to know what's happening in our country".
 But, no matter how you turn it around, it's something that's gone.
 Those people killed can't be resurrected, those raped minors can't be virgins again, those houses flattened by tornadoes can't be brought back to their previous looks.

 So what is that dark passion in us that insists on mentally being present in events in which we have no control to do anything?
-The answer is simple: We want to "live" a reality that we find more interesting than are our lives.
+The answer is simple: We want to "live" a reality with more interesting features than are our life is providing.
 Now, instead of doing something to make our lives more interesting, we opt to escape from it into a world in which we don't have to do anything.

 How is that for mental laziness, folks?